google/bms-toolkit/docs/user-guide.md

 `apply-patch.sh` script of the toolkit.

 By default, `install-oracle.sh` updates to the latest available patch.
-To apply a specific patch instead, use `install-oracle.sh`'s `--no-patch` option to skip patching at installation time, and then execute `apply-patch.sh` with the `--ora-release` option.
+To apply a specific patch instead, use the `--no-patch` option in `intall-oracle.sh` to skip patching at installation time.
+After installation is complete,  execute `apply-patch.sh` with the `--ora-release` option.
 Specify the full release name including timestamp;  a list of release names is available in https://github.com/google/bms-toolkit/tree/master/roles/common/defaults/main.yml under `gi-patches` and `rdbms-patches`.